omelikechi/localgraph-paper/applications/breast_cancer/README.md

 # TCGA breast cancer analysis

-This folder contains code and data for reproducing the breast cancer analysis in Section 4 of [*Local graph estimation: Interpretable network discovery for complex data*](https://github.com/omelikechi/localgraph-paper).
-The analysis applies pathwise feature selection (PFS) to a combintion of gene (RNAseq), miRNA, and protein (RPPA) data from The Cancer Genome Atlas (TCGA) to uncover interpretable local graphical structures associated with clinical outcomes in breast cancer patients.
+This folder contains code and data for reproducing the breast cancer analysis in [*Local graph estimation: Interpretable network discovery for complex data*](https://github.com/omelikechi/localgraph-paper).
+The analysis applies pathwise feature selection (PFS) to a combintion of gene (RNAseq), miRNA, and protein (RPPA) data from The Cancer Genome Atlas (TCGA) to uncover local structures associated with clinical outcomes in breast cancer patients.

 ---

 ## Contents

 - `run_pfs.py`: Main script for applying PFS to the breast cancer data
-- `figures/plot_pfs_results.py`: Reproduces **Figure 4** from the paper (local graph around target features)
+- `figures/`: Reproduce figures from the paper (local graph around target features)
-- `data/`: Contains raw and cleaned multiomics data
+- `data/`: Contains raw and cleaned data
-- `results/`: Contains output from `run_pfs.py`, including the final estimated graph
+- `results/`: Contains outputs from `run_pfs.py` and from other methods

 ---